Suggested Reading:

 A Dramatic Shift in Paradigm

-I will argue that there are not simply compelling, but indisputable reasons that the Roman Catholic Church, prior to Leo, used Latin not as just a theological, but a precise juridical, pedagogical, archival, and institutional language.
+I will argue that there are not simply compelling, but indisputable reasons that the Roman Catholic Church, prior to Pope Leo, used Latin not as just a theological, but a precise juridical, pedagogical, archival, and institutional language.

-Why, in a dramatic shift of paradigm, Leo has apparently chosen otherwise, we can only speculate upon — which I will not do.
+Why, in a dramatic shift of paradigm, Pope Leo has apparently chosen otherwise, we can only speculate upon — which I will not do.
 However, if we choose the least contentious (but misleading) explanation we will probably arrive at something like the following:

 Drafts only?